Enhancing Strawberry Yield Forecasting with Backcasted IoT Sensor Data and Machine Learning: Related Work

-Beddows et al. \cite{ beddows2024multi} proposed an expert-informed global-to-local model for strawberry yield forecasting.
+Beddows et al. \cite{ beddows2024multi} proposed an expert-informed global-to-local model and an agent-based system \cite{beddows2026agent} for strawberry yield forecasting.
 They collected yield data from different polytunnel farms and used temperature readings from the ERA5 climate model.
 However, they did not use sensor data.
-Maskey et al. \cite{ maskey2019weather} presented a machine learning-based strawberry yield prediction using sensor data in a field, nearest weather station, and agroclimatic indices.
+Maskey et al. \cite{ maskey2019weather} presented a machine learning-based strawberry yield prediction using sensor data in a field, the nearest weather station, and agroclimatic indices.
 They collected one season of strawberry yield from February to June 2018.
 However, the farm site is not in the polytunnel.

 Despite the increasing maturity of IoT systems \cite{sinha2022recent}, agricultural data collection still requires improvements in both quantity and quality to develop AI-based applications that meet market demands.
 To design a data-driven decision system, AI models require substantial historical data for effective training.
 However, incomplete or short-term time series and tabular data in agricultural farming hinder the development of useful and generalizable AI models.
 Various synthetic data generation techniques have been proposed to increase the number of training samples for AI model training \cite{joshi2024synthetic, bandara2021improving}.
 Morales-García et al. \cite{ morales2023evaluation} generated a synthetic time series corpus of greenhouse temperature using a Generative Adversarial Network (GAN).
 Their synthetic data improves predictions of temperature in the greenhouse.
 Tai et al. \cite{tai2023using} generated synthesized multivariate agricultural time series data using GANs.
 Using both their generated and actual data, they trained deep learning models to predict future pest populations.
 They demonstrated that the synthetic data can effectively replicate real-world scenarios when insufficient real data is available.
 Several researchers have used the backcasting approach to retrieve missing data from previous years \cite{twumasi2022machine,saghafian2018backcasting}.
 Saghafian et al. \cite{saghafian2018backcasting} applied a backcasting approach to reconstruct past precipitation and enhance the length of the climate data in two stations of Iran's northwestern Urmia and Tabriz regions using statistical models.
 This study employed backcasting techniques to generate synthetic sensor data for seasons with missing observations.
 The generated sensor data was then incorporated into the yield forecasting model to improve predictions.